eosnewyork/eosdocs.io/PublicWebsite/content/Resources/airgrabs/_index.md

 The community can opt-in or sign-up for the tokens using their own RAM which enables the token provider to significantly reduce their airdrop costs.
 {{% /notice %}}

+### A number of airgrabs can be accessed by using the great eostoolkit.io/airgrab from Genereos!
+Just link your scatter and hit the airgrab button next to each you wish to grab.

 ### POORMAN

  * __Account Contract Address:__ poormantoken